tanmaymishu/express-ts-starter/README.md

 ### 📝 Notes:
 - Although this template comes with many components pre-installed, it does not impose any hard-bound rule on the project structure.
 Feel free to customize the directory structure and add or remove the components as you see fit for your project.
 Removing a module will be easier since we're using TypeScript.
 Any good text editor/IDE will help you track down a non-existing reference in the codebase.
-- Kebab-case convention has been used for the file names since it is the most compatible across all operating systems.
+- Kebab-case is used for the file names since it is the most compatible across all operating systems.
 If you don't like this convention, feel free to change.